 Sample Engagement - International Expansion: A publicly traded life sciences company tasked its legal department to establish the appropriate framework for international expansion in Asia and Europe.
-Faced with tight deadlines, a significant volume of work and reduced budget, the General Counsel needed an additional corporate lawyer with international expertise and specific language skills to work side-by-side with the current legal department team members to achieve this strategic initiative.
+Faced with tight deadlines, a significant volume of work and reduced budget, the Office of the General Counsel needed an additional corporate lawyer with international expertise and specific language skills to work side-by-side with the current legal department team members to achieve this strategic initiative.

-Resources Global provided a highly accomplished corporate lawyer, who had lived and practiced in Asia, to assist the team.
+RGP Legal provided a highly accomplished corporate lawyer, who had lived and practiced in Asia, to assist the team.
 The project included all aspects of international corporate formation, including research of local regulatory requirements, tax implications and planning, and business strategy decisions.
-Working with local counsel, our consultant drafted, reviewed and advised on all manner of relevant agreements including master agreements, joint venture agreements, commercial agreements, employment agreements, and construction and supply agreements.
+Working with local counsel, our consultant drafted, reviewed and advised on all manner of relevant agreements including preliminary Memorandums of Understanding, Letters of Intent, master agreements, joint venture agreements, commercial agreements, employment agreements, and construction and supply agreements.